aimms/how-to/Articles/299/299-change-account-pro.rst

-Change AIMMS PRO Service Account
+Change AIMMS PRO On-Premise Service Account
 =====================================================
 .. meta::
-   :description: How to change the account AIMMS PRO is running on.
+   :description: How to change the account AIMMS PRO On-Premise is running on.
    :keywords: PRO, account